FabianSchoenberger/PiRover/proposal/proposal.md

 ### Sensors

-For sensors, we plan for our PiRover to have a few:
+For sensors, we plan for our PiRover to have the following:
 - A camera to be able to see a live feed of what is in front of the vehicle.
 - An ultrasonic sensor for measuring distances which will assist the driver when driving backwards.
 The application will display a warning if the vehicle is about to bump into anything.